Gary Con: Events

 The focus of Gary Con is "Old School Renaissance", with games written during Gygax's ownership of TSR getting the most attention.
 Often the games are run by designers who originally created the game: Metamorphosis Alpha run by Jim Ward, Fight in the Skies run by Mike Carr, and Tom Wham's boardgames.
 Other TSR titles are in abundance and a host of loyal gamers running the classic games, such as Chainmail.
-HMGS Midwest is well represented at this event honoring Gygax, who was historical wargamer before founding TSR.
+HMGS Midwest is well represented at this event honoring Gygax, who was a historical wargamer before founding TSR.
 Another favorite of the con, is Joe Kline's Circus Maximus qualifiers, as well as his modified games which include "Mobieus Maximus."
 Recent years has seen the addition of Last Hope Live Action Roleplay, a local LARPing group which attends the convention, trains convention goers in combat, and leads them on a live adventure in which they must face monsters and other opponents in battle, discover and return important items, and solve puzzles.
-In March 2022, Gary Con featured the public wedding of Satine Phoenix and Jamison Stone of Apotheosis Studios.